tmbiro/Crowdfunding_ETL/README.md

   ### Load

-   * Explain the final database, tables/collections, and why the topic was chosen at a professional level
+   * The final clean dataframe (30r x 20c) was loaded into the Evictions database, in the table EvictionDemographics.
+This topic was chosen because we wanted to investigate how eviction statistics in a demographically diverse city, such as New York, might differ between gentrified areas like Brooklyn and areas with higher minority demographics like the Bronx.